Upper Mai-C Hydropower Station

-Upper Mai-C Hydropower Station (माथिल्लो माई C जलविद्युत आयोजना) is a 6.1 MW run-of-river hydro-electric plant located in the Ilam District of Nepal.
+Upper Mai-C Hydropower Station (माथिल्लो माई C जलविद्युत आयोजना) is a 6.1 MW run-of-the-river hydro-electric plant located in Ilam District of Nepal.
 It is powered by water from the Mai Khola.

 Location and water supply

 The Upper Mai-C Hydropower Station (UMCHEP) is located in the Mabu and Sulubung VDCs, in Sandakpur Gaunpalika, Ilam district.

 The flow from Mai Khola is used to generate 6.1 MW electricity.

 Upper Mai C is a cascade project that uses the discharge from the tailrace of the Upper Mai Hydropower Station and additional discharge from streams that flow into the Mai river.

 The catchment area at the intake is 70 km2.

 The design discharge is 4.62 m3/s with a net head of 155.25 m at full discharge.

 The station one of ten operational or under construction power plants on the Mai Khola.